 Does Transmission Type Make A Difference To Speed?

-An experienced driver could swiftly dip the clutch, shift up a gear, and release the pedal in a tenth of a second.
+An experienced driver could rapidly dip the clutch, shift up a gear, and release the pedal in a tenth of a second.
 However, the engine speed will have to match up with the transmission, which may take another couple of tenths.

 Note: although you can throw a manual transmission from gear to gear very quickly, it doesn’t necessarily mean you should.
 It’ll be significantly more wear on the drivetrain.

 Automatic gearboxes can shift faster than manuals, although their shift times are set in stone.
 Performance road cars generally change up or down a gear in about 200 milliseconds (two-tenths of a second).
-Standard passenger cars, like SUVs, could be up to half a second.
+Conventional passenger cars, like SUVs, could be up to half a second.

 Is A Manual Car Faster Than An Automatic?

-In typical passenger road cars, yes – a manual car is faster than an automatic one.
+In typical passenger road cars, yes – a manual car is quicker than an automatic one.
 If you’re taking your daily driver off to a race (of any kind – drag, track, drifting, etc.), you’ll almost certainly be better off in a manual than an automatic.

 When Is An Automatic Faster Than A Manual?